How to Manage Frost Damage in the Fall Vegetable Garden

 These can create an artificially warm “microclimate” of protection.

-Some folks swear by a thick layer of mulch, but the Farmers’ Almanac warns that this actually invites ice formation, by trapping moisture and heat that would otherwise be released to warm the air around the vegetation.
+Some folks swear by a thick layer of mulch, but this can actually invite ice formation, by trapping moisture and heat that would otherwise be released to warm the air around the vegetation.

 Three terra cotta pots in a row in front frost covered plants, surrounded by soil with a light dusting.
 In the background is a hedge with brown leaves on a winter day.